Egypt–United States relations: 2011 Egyptian Revolution and aftermath

-During the 2011 Egyptian Revolution, top US government officials urged Egyptian President Hosni Mubarak and his government to reform, to refrain from using violence, and to respect the rights of protesters such as those to peaceful assembly and association.
+During the 2011 Egyptian Revolution, top US government officials urged Egyptian President Hosni Mubarak and his government to reform, refrain from using violence, and respect the rights of protesters such as those to peaceful assembly and association.
 Ties between the countries became strained after Egyptian soldiers and police had raided 17 offices of local and foreign NGOs, including the International Republican Institute (IRI), the National Democratic Institute (NDI), Freedom House, and the German Konrad Adenauer Foundation on December 29, 2011, because of allegations of illegal funding from abroad.
-The US condemned the raids as an attack on democratic values and threatened to stop the $1.3 bllion in its military aid and about $250 million in economic aid that it gave Egypt every year, but the threat was dismissed by the Egyptian government.
-There were 43 NGO members including Sam LaHood, son of US Transportation Secretary Ray LaHood, and Nancy Okail, then resident director of the American-based NGO Freedom House's operations in Egypt, were charged with obtaining international funds illegally and failing to register with the Egyptian government.
-After an appeal by those charged, the case had been switched from a criminal court to one handling misdemeanours for which the maximum penalty was a fine, not imprisonment.
+The US condemned the raids as an attack on democratic values and threatened to stop the $1.3 billion in its military aid and about $250 million in economic aid that it gave Egypt every year, but the threat was dismissed by the Egyptian government.
+There were 43 NGO members including Sam LaHood, son of US Transportation Secretary Ray LaHood, and Nancy Okail, then resident director of the American-based NGO Freedom House's operations in Egypt, was charged with obtaining international funds illegally and failing to register with the Egyptian government.
+After an appeal by those charged, the case had been switched from a criminal court to one handling misdemeanors for which the maximum penalty was a fine, not imprisonment.
 After lifting a travel ban on 17 foreign NGO members, including 9 Americans, the US and Egypt began to repair their relations.

 Nevertheless, on September 11, 2012, (the 11th anniversary of the September 11 attacks) Egyptian protesters stormed the US embassy in Cairo, tore down the American flag, and replaced it with a flag with Islamic symbols to mock the Americans after an anti-Islamic movie denigrating the Islamic prophet, Muhammad, was shot in the United States and released on the internet.
+Morsi refused to condemn the attack, instead calling on the United States to apologize for allowing the film to be posted.
 In November 2012, Barack Obama, for the first time since Egypt signed its peace treaty with Israel, declared that the United States does not consider Egypt's Islamist-led government as either an ally or an enemy.
 In another incident, General Martin Dempsey said that the American–Egyptian military ties would depend on Egypt's actions towards Israel.
 He said in June 2012, "The Egyptian leaders will salute a civilian president for the first time... and then they'll go back to barracks.
 But I don't think it's going to be as clean as that.
 That's why we want to stay engaged with them... not [to] shape or influence, but simply be there as a partner to help them understand their new responsibilities."